What Is Satellite IoT? Closing Gaps in Global Connectivity

 Mining

-In remote mining areas there is either no public cellular network coverage, or only intermittent coverage available due to geographical conditions.
+In remote mining areas, there is either no public cellular network coverage, or only intermittent coverage available due to geographical conditions.
 This is exactly where non-terrestrial network connectivity solution via satellite is needed.
-When cellular land reception drops, or is not available, the IoT device uses the satellite network connection.
-Heavy equipment used in mining locations can stay connected for tracking location, remote maintenance and emergency alerts.
+When cellular land reception drops or isn’t available, the IoT device uses the satellite network connection.
+Heavy equipment used in mining locations can stay connected for tracking location, predictive maintenance or remote condition monitoring, and emergency alerts.

 Construction